 The red and black colour scheme makes this interface really stand out on my desk, which is cluttered with numerous other bits and pieces and the dials and switches all have sturdy feels to them, just as you would expect from a Focusrite product.
 Both the front and back panels are very simply and logically laid out, so I can already tell that this thing is going to be a doddle to work with.

 I really like the compact size of the Scarlett 2i2 as well.
-At 45 x 175 x 100mm and 580g, this is something that would be very easy to carry around with a laptop and a mic, ready for on-the-go recording.
+This is something that would be very easy to carry around with a laptop and a mic, ready for on-the-go recording.
 So far, so good then, but how does it sound?

 FOCUSRITE SCARLETT 2i2 – RECORDING